ADGEfficiency/energy-py-linear/docs/docs/how-to/custom-objective.md

+## Custom Objective Functions

 `energypylinear` has the ability to optimize for two different objective functions (price or carbon) built into the library.

 However you may want to optimize for a different objective function in the linear program.
-This is where custom objective functions come in.

 **A custom objective function allows you to construct an objective function as you see fit** - allowing you to optimize a site and assets for the incentives and costs that are important to you.